RmndB/vulkan-herewego/README.md

 - Dynamic states for the viewport and scissors => no need to recreate the Graphics Pipeline after SwapChain recreation
 - Dynamic UBO for individual object transformation
 - Multiple meshes drawing using an unique Vertex Buffer storing all the vertices from every objects
-- Per object texture : two descriptor sets binded (one with the DUBO and one with the texture)
+- Per object texture: two descriptor sets binded (one with the DUBO and one with the texture)
 - Global mesh holding structure for further scene rendering

 GLFW specific implementations :